Famous people from North East England of the past and present

 Northern Folk Man

 North East folk musician and composer.
 A Northumbrian piper and renowned English concertina player.
-He is the founder of Folkworks at Sage Gateshead a founding organisation of Sage which hosts workshops, summer schools and festivals promoting and encouraging folk music.
+He is the founder of Folkworks at Sage Gateshead, a founding organisation of Sage which hosts workshops, summer schools and festivals promoting and encouraging folk music.
 Anderson has performed in numerous tours across Europe, the USA and Australia.

 Resident Evil Director

-Film director whose movies include the Resident Evil series, Mortal Kombat and Alien vs Predator.
+Full name Paul William Scott Anderson, is a film director whose movies include the Resident Evil series, Mortal Kombat and Alien vs Predator.
 He was born in Wallsend and educated at Gosforth and Newcastle’s Royal Grammar School.

 Richard Annand VC